EU gives go-ahead to states sending arms to Iraqi Kurds

 The European Commission also activated the EU's Emergency Response Coordination Centre, enabling it to coordinate aid on behalf of all 28 EU members states which should allow a more efficient delivery of aid to refugees inside Iraq.

-The EU's diplomatic service will hold talks with Iraq's neighbours before drawing up options for further EU action to help in the crisis, said Ashton's spokesman, Sebastien Brabant.
+The EU's diplomatic service will hold talks with Iraq's neighbors before drawing up options for further EU action to help in the crisis, said Ashton's spokesman, Sebastien Brabant.

 The EU ambassadors called for urgent and increased international humanitarian support for people driven from their homes by the conflict and welcomed U.S. efforts to stop the advance of Islamic State fighters, Brabant said.